Adoption in Judaism: Adoption of a non-Jewish child

-If the birthmother is gentile, this means that the child is born not-Jewish.
+In Orthodox and Conservative streams of Judaism, if the birthmother is gentile, this means that the child is born not-Jewish.
 Jewish families adopting a non-Jewish child require a formal conversion ceremony.
 The formal requirements for a valid conversion include; the presence of three Rabbis in order to form a ‘Beth Din’, an immersion in a ritual bath (mikvah), and a ceremonial circumcision for all males (Brit Milah).

 A conversion serves as a 'symbolic rebirth' and therefore there are no legitimacy concerns as with Jewish-born children.
 However, there are issues that can arise when Rabbis from various religious movements differ on their requirements for conversion.
 Many Orthodox Rabbis will only permit the conversion of a non-Jewish child if the adopted parents are observant Jews.
 In many communities, Orthodox Rabbis have control over access to the mikvah, and can thereby prevent non-Orthodox rabbis from performing non-Orthodox conversions.
 Whilst some Reform and Reconstructionist Rabbis will allow conversion without immersion in the mikvah by performing a naming ceremony, adopted children who have not been properly converted will face difficulties in the future should they choose to join a Conservative synagogue, marry a more traditional Jew, or move to Israel.

 Jewish names are patronymic, and for converts, the issue arises whether they can use their adoptive father's name.
 While other denominations allow this, Orthodox Judaism forbids it, maintaining that the convert should be called ‘ben Avraham Avinu’ (the son of our father Abraham).
-Halachic regulation, directly from Leviticus 21:7, also prohibits a converted girl from marrying a man that is a Kohen.
+Halachic regulation, directly from Ezekiel 44, also prohibits a converted girl from marrying a man that is a Kohen.